 Once your assessments are complete your chiropractor will discuss treatment options with you.
 He or she will walk you through the adjustments that will be done and other types of therapies they recommend.
 You will talk about the best course of action to relieve any pain that you are experiencing as well as get your spine back into alignment and improve your posture.

 Your chiropractor will also likely talk to you about stretching exercises and things you can do at home in between appointments.
 They may discuss sleep positions, diet, work area adjustments, exercise, and weight loss.
 Chiropractic is a whole body treatment, addressing lifestyle changes that affect the entire body and getting it into optimal working order as a whole.

 If you have poor posture you can change it, even if you are an older adult – or a senior.
-Often simple chiropractic adjustments can help improve posture within just a few sessions.
+Often, people in this age group might not notice that they have an increasingly bad posture, and it can lead to a myriad of unwanted side-effects.
+This is also common in those in senior home care.
+Some may find that even though they have plenty of activities available to them at said homes, they still for the most live sedentary lifestyles.
+This is of course increasingly harmful as a person ages.
+In these cases simple chiropractic adjustments can help improve posture within just a few sessions.
 Once your body is in alignment you will feel more energetic, healthier, and happier.
 Your body is an intricate machine and when one part isn’t functioning as it should, it affects all the other parts.
 Chiropractic can turn that around, helping your body function more effectively so you feel better.